-Title I is a government funded program under the No Child Left Behind federal education program, focusing on supplemental reading and/or math.
+Title I is a government funded program under the No Child Left Behind federal education program, focusing on supplemental reading and math.
 Because it is supplemental, the program adds to the work already going on in the classrooms.
 Students in Title I work in small groups, building skills and self confidence.
-Our Title I teacher works closely with classroom teachers to ensure students are making academic progress.
+Our Title I teachers work closely with classroom teachers to ensure students are making academic progress.
 The Title I teacher reinforces what is taught in the classroom; it is not a homework help program.
 Students who attend Title I do not miss new material taught in the classroom.
 If your student is recommended to take part in Title I Services, there is no cost to you.

 If you have any questions about the Title I Program, please contact Ms. Yinka Ade at email@example.com.